 That is why insert decisions are usually clearest on stable, repeated work rather than on mixed trial work.
 The more repetitive the loss pattern, the easier it is to justify a replaceable-edge system.

-Insert tooling tends to make its clearest case when three conditions line up at once:
+Insert tooling makes its clearest case when three conditions line up at once:

-- and the finish or detail requirement does not depend on an extremely small, delicate, or unusually sharp one-piece tool.
+- The finish or detail requirement does not depend on an extremely small, delicate, or unusually sharp one-piece tool.

 That combination is common in turning, face milling, and larger milling operations.
 It is far less common in fine-detail work, miniature features, or highly mixed one-off jobs.
 This is why insert tooling often looks most natural where the geometry is robust and the wear pattern is ordinary.